How To Choose The Best Rehab

 Using the internet to search for a treatment center can be daunting.
 Most of the time, there is a lot of information on one facility’s website and navigating through the important aspects of a program can be difficult.
 Ideally, if time allows, anyone seeking quality treatment for themselves or their loved one should call and speak to an admissions representative.
 There are certain questions that should be asked of each facility you are considering.
 These questions serve to help you determine whether or not a facility will best suit the needs of your loved ones and/or your current situation.
 Level of care, program structure, oversight and ethical considerations, and other vital aspects of a treatment program are best answered over the phone speaking to a live representative.

 Ensuring that a facility you choose is state licensed or certified, holds an accreditation, and has been certified by varying organizations shows that their policies, procedures, protocols, and staff have been vetted by important regulating bodies.
 Holding a state license means the Department of Health Care Services approves the services the facility provides.
 When a facility has an accreditation, this means that they have been audited and visited by hospital-level assessors who have looked through the facility’s client charts, all the staff’s licenses, and the entire standards book of the facility and has approved the entire facility’s operations.
-Certifications that a facility holds will show what is most important to the staff within the organization including behavioral health innovations, best practices, training their staff using the newest and most up to date mental health and addiction interventions and more.
+Certifications that a facility holds will show what is most important to the staff within the organization including behavioral health innovations, best practices, training their staff using the newest and most up to date mental health and addiction methods and more.

 Facilities that hold contracts with insurance companies have been vetted by the clinical directors at major health insurance providers in all areas of their program.
 Being in-network with insurance providers show that the goal of the rehab is to provide the best care at the lowest cost to their clients.